01 Jan Korg Digital Pianos | REVIEW | 7 models under $1000 to $2000

-Korg has 6 home digital piano models under $2000 including the G1 Air, C1 Air, LP-380, SP280, LP180, and B2.
-The Korg music products company from Japan is one of the most well known digital piano &keyboard companies in the world and produces a vast array of high quality pro keyboards, synthesizers, recording gear, drum machines, digital pianos, digital organ keyboards, effects processors, digital tuners, guitar pedals and other music products.
+Korg has 7 home digital piano models under $2000 including the G1 Air, C1 Air, LP-380, SP280, LP180, XE20, and B2.
+The Korg music products company from Japan is one of the most well known digital piano & keyboard companies in the world and produces a vast array of high quality pro keyboards, synthesizers, recording gear, drum machines, digital pianos, digital organ keyboards, effects processors, digital tuners, guitar pedals and other music products.
 They have come out with proprietary digital music technology over the years that have been very innovative and many of their most famous products are designed and made in Japan at the Korg factory.
 Although the Korg company is well known in the “pro music community” they are not as well known in the mainstream “home piano” community whereas Yamaha, Kawai, Casio, and Roland are more well known that way because they have been making more home digital pianos over the years than Korg.
 Also, those companies have digital home pianos well over $2000 as compared to Korg which has all their home digital pianos under $2000along with Yamaha and Kawai being well known for high quality acoustic upright and grand pianos. whereas Korg does not build acoustic pianos.

 The 3 main piano sound samples are comprised of a Steinway grand Piano, a Bosendorfer Grand Piano, and a Yamaha Grand Piano so that you get three distinct pianos in the G1 Air which is great because those pianos are quite different from each other tonal color and personality.
 This means that you can play a variety of piano music and use the appropriate piano sound depending on the style of music you are playing.
 Whether it is classical, Jazz, pop, rock, ballad, whatever it may be, there are many great piano sound choices with the 3 main acoustic piano sounds along with variations of those pianos for an even larger library of pianos to choose from.
 You can also mix/layer those piano sounds together to create your own custom grand piano sound if you wish to experiment with that which the other digital pianos out there cannot do.